SebastianNachtigall/secret-santa/README.md

 This project is based in the [original one](https://github.com/underbluewaters) by [Chad Burt](https://github.com/underbluewaters/secret-santa).
-The main difference between both, is the support for html message.
+The main difference between both, is the support for html message, and some trivial changes like splitting the main file into smaller files.

 Intro
 =====